 In fact, the second generation Pedro Emnacen married Toribia Emnace, and Pedro’s younger brother Gregorio, married Victoria Emnace.
 Evidences, however, point to the two Emnacen men and Emnace women as having been born in Bohol but got married already in Carcar.
 Pedro resided in Luanluan and became a cabeza de barangay.

 [11-Feb-2013]: Two grade school classmates of mine belonged to the Emnace family.
-One was Aaron Alcoseba (now an SVD priest in Thailand) whose mother was Myrna Emnace, and the other, Arlan Emnace (also living abroad).
+One was Aaron Alcoseba (now an Salesian priest in Thailand) whose mother was Myrna Emnace, and the other, Arlan Emnace (also living abroad).
 Their two lines are among the more well-known Emnace lines in Carcar.

 Sometime last year, I had the chance to trace the pedigree of Fr.
 Aaron’s grandfather, Raimundo Emnace.
 I texted the good priest’s brother with the result: Raimundo was baptized an Emnacen and descended from the Emnacen family.